Ben McWhorter Work History

 (September 2016 – present)

 I discovered that I no longer had to work “”full-time”” and opted to work for myself again on projects that I enjoy.

 I was fortunate to work at a great company with excellent people for WWST, WKHT, WCYQ and WNOX.
 We had more resources at Journal/Scripps than anywhere else I had worked and we used these resources with our talented sales personnel to help clients improve their businesses.

 (October 18 2011- February 2014)

 After Cumulus Broadcasting took control of Citadel Broadcasting, I choose not to work for the new company, so I resigned (I couldn’t betray my conscious and work with the new company’s prescriptive way of managing.)
-After resigning, I worked on consulting projects for some trade magazines and radio groups.
+After resigning, I worked on consulting projects for trade magazines and radio groups.

 Citadel Broadcasting of Knoxville (WIVK, WOKI, WNML and WNOX)